-Remaining in good status throughout your stay should allow you to successfully travel in and out of the U.S. You will need to have your immigration document (Form I-20 or DS-2019) signed before you leave the U.S. You will also need a valid, unexpired visa to reenter the U.S. unless you are traveling to Canada, Mexico or contiguous islands for less than 30 days.
+Remaining in good status throughout your stay should allow you to successfully travel in and out of the U.S. You will need to have your immigration document (Form I-20 or DS-2019) signed before you leave the U.S on one of the ISSS signature days.
+You will also need a valid, unexpired visa to reenter the U.S. unless you are traveling to Canada, Mexico or contiguous islands for less than 30 days.
 Also keep in mind that a valid visa for entry into other foreign countries may be necessary.

 Checklist for Travel Out of the U.S. During Breaks: